blendermf/XLShredLoader/README.md

 #### Mod Manager Already Installed:

-1. Go to the [release page](https://github.com/blendermf/XLShredLoader/releases) and download the Menu Mod and which ever of the other mods you want.
+1. Download the [Menu Mod](https://github.com/blendermf/XLShredLoader/releases/download/menu-mod-0.0.3/XLShredMenuMod.zip), and which ever of the [other mods you want](https://github.com/blendermf/XLShredLoader/releases/tag/0.0.2).
 2. Open Unity Mod Manager, go to the Mods tab, drag all the mod zips you want to install onto the box that says "Drop zip files here".
 If everything works the status should say ok for each of them.
 3. Launch the game, have fun!
 Press F8 to bring up the menu, and the rest is explained there.